AI For Pediatric Cough Calls

 The business case starts with parents who need a responsible next step before another clinic wins the visit.

-For pediatric cough and wheezing calls, ROI is captured visits, cleaner intake, safer escalation boundaries, and fewer blank missed calls during RSV, cold, flu, school, evening, and weekend surges.
+For pediatric cough and wheezing calls, ROI is captured visits, cleaner intake, safer escalation boundaries, and fewer missed calls with no context during RSV, cold, flu, school, evening, and weekend surges.

 • Monthly cough, wheezing, RSV concern, fever, after-hours, and overflow calls